Dillian Whyte vs. Derek Chisora II: Background

-The fight
+Fight details

 From the opening bell, Whyte and Chisora both started fast, exchanging punches early, with Chisora closing the distance and applying constant pressure, with Whyte counter punching on the back foot.
 As the rounds progressed, Chisora outworked Whyte with his offence, landing hooks to body and head, as Whyte worked behind the jab, boxing at range.
 In the middle rounds, Chisora continued setting the pace, leading with hooks and landing combinations, with Whyte responding with clean straight shots from the outside, and trading power punches on the inside.
 In the eighth, referee Marcus McDonnell deducted a point off Chisora for a low blow.
 In the later rounds, Whyte and Chisora began to fight up close, with both men exchanging a series of punches aggressively.
 In the eleventh, referee Marcus McDonnell deducted a second point off Chisora for use of the elbow.
 Later in the round, Whyte connected with a devastating left hook, which knocked out Chisora.
 The referee reached the count of ten, giving Whyte the win by KO in the eleventh round.
 At the time of stoppage, two judges had Chisora ahead 95–94 and one judge had Whyte ahead 95–94.